Siege (comics): Plot

-Norman Osborn calls a meeting of the super-villain Cabal, consisting of Doctor Doom, the Hood, the Taskmaster and the Asgardian God Loki, to discuss Asgard (the home of the Norse gods), which is now hovering above Broxton, Oklahoma, and the last holdout in Osborn's consolidation of power.
-A rift develops between Doom and Osborn, creating mayhem that appears to get rid of the group.
-Later, under his pretence of respectability, Osborn attempts in vain to secure permission from the President of the United States to invade Asgard claiming it poses a national security threat.
-On Loki's advice, Osborn engineers a tragedy in which the hapless Asgardian Volstagg, manipulated into battling the super-villain team the U-Foes, accidentally causes an explosion that kills everyone in a crowded Soldier Field football stadium in Chicago, Illinois.
-This gives Osborn the justification to lay siege on Asgard with military troops as well as with the Dark Avengers — his team of super-villains posing as superheroes and with loyalists planted amid the various 50-State Initiative teams of heroes.
-Osborn's aide-de-camp, Victoria Hand suggests unsuccessfully that Osborn seek therapy for his instability.
-Shortly afterward, the President realizes that Osborn is unstable and orders Hand to produce him.
+The storyline opens with Norman Osborn calling a meeting of the super-villain Cabal, consisting of Doctor Doom, the Hood, Taskmaster, and Loki, to discuss Asgard (the home of the Norse gods), which is now hovering above Broxton, Oklahoma, and the last holdout in Osborn's consolidation of power.

-In the meantime, in order to better control the highly powerful but psychologically fragile superhero the Sentry, who has allowed himself to be under Osborn's care, Osborn has the villainous Bullseye kill the Sentry's wife, Lindy Reynolds.
-He then claims that she committed suicide.
-Concurrently, Loki prepares Asgard for invasion through selective assassination and by neutralizing Heimdall, the city's guardian.
+A rift develops between Doom and Osborn, creating mayhem that appears to break up the group.
+Later, under his pretense of respectability, Osborn attempts in vain to secure permission from the President of the United States to invade Asgard, claiming it poses a national security threat.
+On Loki's advice, Osborn manipulates Volstagg into battling the U-Foes, causing an explosion that kills everyone in the Soldier Field football stadium.
+This gives Osborn the justification to lay siege on Asgard with military troops as well as with the Dark Avengers — his team of supervillains posing as superheroes and with loyalists planted amid the various 50-State Initiative teams of heroes.

-The siege begins with the Sentry attacking Asgard, followed by a massive aerial assault led by Osborn in his Iron Patriot armor.
-The Asgardian Thunder-God Thor, who has been banished from Asgard for some time, is stunned and falls in battle.
-With the attack on Asgard instantly becoming a major news story, Steve Rogers, the erstwhile Captain America, assembles a group of legitimate Avengers in Brooklyn, New York City, to battle the Dark Avengers, help defend Asgard, and aid their comrade Thor.
-At the same time, the Avengers resistance led by Tigra, Justice, and Gauntlet launch their own attack on Camp H.A.M.M.E.R., aimed at eliminating Osborn's Initiative.
+Osborn's aide-de-camp, Victoria Hand, suggests unsuccessfully that Osborn seek therapy for his instability.
+Shortly thereafter, the President realizes that Osborn is unstable and orders Hand to produce him.